 When off camber with low pressures, the loads on the low side are significantly higher, which, on other's systems, can flow across to the upper tyres.
 This will increase the lean or tilt of your vehicle, which may be bad!!!!
 AIR CTI's isolator automatically minimises this air transfer.

 On Side hills at lower pressure, will air transfer from the low side to the high side, and make the truck lean more and possibly roll over?

 AIR's unique isolation system (AIR invented this) limits this airflow from the heavier loaded side to the lighter side automatically.

 If I get a puncture, what happens?

 AIR CTI's smart control system immediately senses this pressure drop and automatically reinflates your tyres.
-A Red warning light informs the driver.
+A warning message on the bright yellow display and alert beeper informs the driver.